CCT-token/compiler-compiler-technology/README.md

 *The C++ CCS Syntax-Controlled Binary API is defined in these files:
 include/SyntaxControlledBinary.h and src/SyntaxControlledBinary.cc*

-C++ CCS and C CCS both have two implementations of the Parsing Model: Syntax-Controlled Runtime and Binary.
+C++ CCS and C CCS both have two implementations of the CCS Parsing Model: Syntax-Controlled Runtime and Binary.
 The Syntax-Controlled Runtime is used by parser performing parsing operations using the corresponding API.
 If the parser is successful at analyzing the source program, the Syntax-Controlled Runtime can be (formally)
 converted to Syntax-Controlled Binary.
 Any additional semantics processing can be done on Syntax-Controlled Binary